 Shrubs for Shade

-All gardens have shady spots to a greater or lesser extent, and these areas require shrubs and plants which are shade tolerant.
-There are plenty of shade loving shrubs including evergreen, scented and flowering shrubs.
-You can create a low maintenance shade tolerant shrub border, or use the shrubs to create form and intersperse with shade-loving plants.
-The shrubs listed here are not suitable for dry shade, (which is tricky.)
-If you have dry shade, check out ideas for plants and shrubs which are drought tolerant.
+All gardens have shady spots to a greater or lesser extent, and these areas require shrubs and plants that are shade tolerant.
+Shade is created by buildings, trees, fences and the garden's aspect.
+There are plenty of shade-loving shrubs, including evergreen, scented and flowering shrubs.
+You can create a low-maintenance shade-tolerant shrub border, or use the shrubs to create form and intersperse with shade-loving plants.
+This page brings together reliable shrubs for shady positions, with links to individual plant guides.

 Some shrubs listed here will grow in deeper shade, which is indicated.